-This Procurement Manual is designed to provide West Virginia University ("WVU" or "University") employees a guide outlining procurement policies and procedures and to assist employees in the Department of Procurement, Contracting, and Payment Services ("Procurement") in determining the proper method for purchasing goods and services on behalf of the University.
-The goal is to ensure the highest quality products and services are procured at the best available price and in compliance with the laws of the State of West Virginia.
+This West Virginia University Research Corporation Procurement Manual is designed to provide West Virginia University ("WVU" or "University") and West Virginia University Research Corporation ("WVURC") employees a guide outlining procurement policies and procedures and to assist employees in the Department of Procurement, Contracting, and Payment Services ("Procurement", or "PCPS") in determining the proper method for purchasing goods and services when WVURC funds are utilized.
+This Procurement Manual applies to all purchasing activities of WVURC.